Updated: May 16

 Sleep is critical and we regularly discuss the importance of rest and remind our teams that the average person requires 7 to 9 hours of sleep to avoid entering an ongoing sleep deficit.
 In theory, this deficit can only be sustained for a maximum of 48 hours before it begins to cause fatigue and dysfunction, directly impacting health, safety, and performance both on and off-site.2

 Psychological Health is an integral part of a company's HSE and HR programs.
 The current climate of the Covid-19 pandemic is affecting people at varying degrees and, for many, support is needed now more than ever.
-In addition to our regular resource sharing and our Employee and Family Assistance Program, our Supervisors and Leadership recently participated in a Mental Health Webinar to ensure they are equipped with the tools required to support their teams.
+In addition to our regular resource sharing and our Employee and Family Assistance Program, Supervisors and Leadership have participated in Mental Health Webinars to ensure they are equipped with the tools required to support their teams.

 Movement is one area where employers can affect change and see immediate return on investment.
 Movement is the foundation of the all injury prevention programs I develop, known as the musculoskeletal dynamic warm-up and stretch program.
 These programs are built and executed under the principle of developmental movement patterns.
 The neurological activation of the movement patterns allows the fascial chains to move freely without dysfunction.
 Fascial chains are the connective tissue between all parts of the body, particularly muscles and organs.
 When one area of the body is under fascial stress/dysfunction, it can, and will affect many other areas of the body as it compensates to manage that dysfunction, in turn reducing the threshold capacity (increasing risk of injury).
 Since implementing movement supplemented with static stretching micro-breaks throughout the workday, we have seen a significant increase in our workers’ involvement, and the positive effects felt as they have prepared the body for the rigours of each workday.
 Morning warm-up movement activities can also benefit the workers psychologically3 as it fosters social connection, comradery, and movement which scientifically makes you feel good.4